Using Laxatives for Constipation

 • Headaches

-As you can see, the signs and symptoms of irritable bowel syndrome and gluten sensitivity are very similar.
+As you can see, the signs and symptoms of irritable bowel syndrome and gluten intolerance are very similar.
 Taking note of the foods and beverages you consume that trigger these symptoms can be helpful to see what you can try temporarily removing from your diet to see if it helps.

 What foods irritate IBS the most?

 Since every person’s body is different, foods that may trigger IBS symptoms for one person may not impact another.
 It may be helpful to eliminate certain gluten-related foods to see how you feel and if symptoms are lessened.
-Some of the foods that seem to irritate IBS the most include:

 • Bread and cereals made with refined grains